onzfonz/comp227/src/content/7/en/part7b.md

 ```

 Every field of the form has its own state.
-To keep the state of the form synchronized with the data provided by the user, we have to register an appropriate <i>onChange</i> handler for each of the <i>input</i> elements.
+To keep the state of the form synchronized with the data provided by the user, we have to register an appropriate `onChange` handler for each of the `input` elements.

-Let's define our own custom *useField* hook that simplifies the state management of the form:
+Let's define our own custom `useField` hook that simplifies the state management of the form:

 ```js
 const useField = (type) => {